f4exb/sdrangel/Readme.md

 The final packaging is done with the `windows64.install.bat` utility.
 Assuming `D:\development\sdrangel` is the root directory of your cloned source repository, `D:\msys64` is the installation directory of MSys2, `D:\libusb-1.0.19\MinGW64` is your libusb installation directory and `D:\Programs\sdrangel64` is your target installation directory do: `D:\development\sdrangel\windows64.install.bat release D:\Programs\sdrangel`.
 Modify the script if your MSys2 and libusb locations are different.

+<h1>Mac O/S</h1>

+A Mac O/S build was contributed from version 2.0.1.
+Please be aware that this is still experimental.

 <h1>Android</h1>

-Despite several attempts and the presence of Android related stuff still present in the .pro files there is NO and will NEVER be any support for Android.
+Despite several attempts and the presence of Android related stuff still present in the .pro files there is no Android build available.
 An APK can be built but Qt fails miserably at porting applications other than its ridiculously simple examples.
 When multi-threading is involved a lot like in SDRangel this simply crashes at the very beginning of the application when starting the event loop.

+Contributors welcome!

 <h1>Software installation on Linux flavours</h1>